craceinfotech/craceinfotech-accounting-software__1-64692/README.md

 I have developed Accounting Software in Visual Basic 6 and Foxpro Database while I started my career in Software development ( Around 1997).

 At that time , I have published this code in public forum.
+And it was uploaded to Github by others few months back.

+Now I have forked it here. ( I am forking my own code base)

 As this is my intial coding, I can say it is a working code, but not efficient code following all best practices.